ibm-cloud-docs/satellite/use-case.md

 ## Distribution use cases for {{site.data.keyword.satelliteshort}}
 {: #use-case-distribution}

-This use case is applicable to the distribution industry.
+{{site.data.keyword.satelliteshort}} supports the following use case for the distribution industry.
 {: shortdesc}

 ### Deliver and integrate store or warehouse digitization solutions for the distribution or retail sectors